bonitasoft/bonita-ui-designer/backend/README.md

     * 500 internal server error

 #### Save a custom widget
     PUT /rest/widgets/{widgetId}
+    with =>
     BODY json representation of the model of the widget

 * Response code
     * 204 OK